Chess Tournament FAQ

 • Play some practice games and positions in the week leading up to the tournament.

-• Get your sleep the night before.
-It's a lot of thinking and lots of sleep helps lots of thinking.
+• Help your players get enough sleep the night before.
+There will be a lot of thinking, and lots of sleep helps a lot of thinking.

 • Eat a good breakfast, but not too much.

-• We have crackers, cookies and beverages for snacks and pizza coming as well.
-If you want something more, please provide it.
+• We have crackers, cookies, beverages for snacks, and pizza coming as well.
+If you want something else, please provide it.

 • Bring some extras for your child.
-We will have access to a gym to burn off steam between games, but you can also send Sudoku, reading material or other things to keep kids engaged between games.
+We will have access to a gym to burn off steam between games, but you can also send Sudoku, reading material, or other things to keep kids engaged.

 The day of the tournament